• Skip to primary navigation

 Unsweetened coconut flakes

-I prefer an unsweetened version, as I like to add my own sweetener to recipes to have some control over ingredients.
+I prefer an unsweetened version, as I like to add my own sweetener to recipes to have some control over the ingredients.

 However, it can sometimes be hard to find.